lblain622/SWEN746-Proj/README.md

   * Scheduling the services
     * The booking listed should be shown accurately on the user's "schedule" tab.
     * The availability must exactly match the user's entered timeframed.
+  * Manage profile
+    * Users will be able to verify that they are a student to other users if the use an non edu account
+    * Users will be able to update their profile info such as name, school, and schefule
+  * Manage services
+    * Students will be able to see all avaible freelances for their selected sernice
+    * Freelances will be able to create,update,and delete their service posting

 ## Architecture and Design